- How long is the walk?At least 40 miles

 You are required to bring with you at least one 500ml refillable water bottle.

 PLEASE NOTE: WE DO NOT ISSUE PLASTIC BOTTLES OF WATER AT CHECKPOINTS BUT WE WILL HAPPILY REFILL ANY WATER BOTTLE FOR YOU.
 Remember the first checkpoint is at around 11 miles.

 We plan long and hard towards walk day….it is not possible to postpone the walk simply because of inclement weather.
 We still walk; watch the weather & pack rain wear accordingly.
 Pack sun cream if it’s going to be sunny.

-- How will I know the route?Maps & route descriptions are available to download from route section of the website from about the end of February.
+- How will I know the route?Maps & route descriptions are available to download from route section of the website.
 Please be aware that there may be changes to the route up to the day of the walk.
-A copy of the official route description will be provided at registration on the day.
+A copy of the official route description will be emailed to you a week before the event.
+You will need to print off a copy and bring it with you on walk day.
 However, you are encouraged to walk sections of the route during your practice walks beforehand.
 Getting lost on a 40 mile walk can be very disheartening.

 - Do we get a certificate?You will receive a certificate on the day.
 We hold a presentation night in November to present the monies raised to the nominated charity.
 You will receive a badge at his event, which is usually held at Whitwell Community Centre.

 - Covid rules permitting – The day after- Don’t forget to join us on the Sunday from 1pm at the Royal Oak to share your walk stories & compare blisters!